To begin with, let's first import the modules we will use:

 It also contains classes such as torchani.aev.AEVComputer, torchani.nn.ANINetworks, and torchani.sae.SelfEnergy that can be combined to compute molecular energies from the cartesian coordinates of molecules, and it includes tools to deal with ANI datasets in the submodule torchani.datasets.

-Here introduce the basics of the library, and we show how to use the built-in models to useful quantities of single molecules and batches.
+Here introduce the basics of the library, and we show how to use the built-in models to predict useful quantities (such as energies, forces, and ensemble statistics) of single molecules and batches.

 # To begin with, let's first import the modules we will use: